-Before deciding on the property itself, question your reason for purchase.
-Will you be staying there or is it for investment purpose?
-This will help you determine a lot of things – like location, size of the property and the trade-offs that need to be made.
+Before deciding on the property itself, one should question the reason for purchase.
+Will he be staying there or is it for investment purposes?
+This will help the borrower determine a lot of things – like location, size of the property and the trade-offs that need to be made.

 There are a plethora of options available today: apartments, houses, plots of land, and so on.
 Another important decision is whether to buy an under-construction property or a ready to move in property.
-Both has its own set of pros and cons.
-You can buy an under-construction property at a low price point, while a ready to occupy house will cost you more but is likely to have the no objection and possession certificates in place.
+Both have their own set of pros and cons.
+One can buy an under-construction property at a low price point, while a ready to occupy house will cost more but is likely to have no objection and possession certificates in place.
 On the other hand, an old resale property could be affordable but may require repair and renovation.

 Those of you who are wondering why didn’t this come before.
 Well, if you take care of the above 3 pointers.
 You will already have a fair idea of the per square cost in that area!
 Don’t blindly trust the online sources, ask around, should speak to random people in the neighboring buildings to get an idea.
 There could be a 5-10% difference even within neighboring buildings, depending on the quality of construction, the exact configuration of the apartment, etc.

-- Credibility and track record of the builder: A developers reputation and credibility go a long way.
+A developer’s reputation and credibility go a long way.
 Lucky us, we live in the information age.
 There are ways to get due diligence on the builder.
 Be smart, from the beginning, it can save you from huge losses later.
 Some things to look out for: timely completion of previous projects, his financial stability, and legal proceedings.
 Online property forums will give you a lot of info on the same.

 While buying property still under construction, you need to consider whether the estimated completion time tallies with your own timeframe.
 Generally, projects run 5-6 months past their deadlines, plan your big decisions accordingly.
 Choose a property that suits your time frame carefully.

 An apartment complex requires several approvals before the construction actually starts.
 These include approvals from the fire, water and electricity departments, to name a few.
 Thus, buyers must ensure that the developer possesses all the necessary approvals.Another common area of conflict is the size of the property.
 Thus, one must carefully check the carpet area, built-up area and super built-up area of the property.
 Assistance from a reputed lawyer/law firm is advisable here.
 As per the RERA reforms, developers are obliged to register with RERA for every new project exceeding an area of 500 square meters.
 Make sure you check the license and registration number of the development before investing.
 Also, confirm that the developers have received a No Objection Certificate (NOC) which certifies that the property has been completed without any violations.

-Reputed financial institutions and banks financing in the project is always a good indicator, as they have done all the due diligence before giving an “approved project” stamp!
+Reputed financial institutions and bank financing in the project is always a good indicator, as they have done all the due diligence before giving an “approved project” stamp!
 So, before you finalize the property check for signboards that will confirm all approvals.
 Also, this will help you shortlist a bank / NBFC to fund your project in-case you are looking for a home loan.